HcxTNuiJVqU7shPzL0ss/nbi2024_recap/README.md

-# Recap of previous course
+# Recap of previous course NBI 2024

 ---